imSaikirann/weatherApplication_Frontend/README.md

 ## Overview

 The Weather Application is a web-based tool that allows users to check the current weather conditions for various locations.
 It provides weather details such as temperature, humidity, wind speed, and a brief description of the weather.
-This application is built using React for the frontend and Node.js with Express for the backend, integrating with the Weather API to fetch real-time weather data.
+This application is built using React for the frontend, integrating with the Weather API to fetch real-time weather data.

 ## Features